savadikarc/savadikarc.github.io/_posts/2018-05-25-hybrid-1-d-cnn.md

 ***Figure 1:*** The dot product of the input (red) and the filter (green) produces an activation map of size ***N' X M' X F*** where F is the number of filters.

 ### 1-Dimensional CNN
-In the domain of Natural Language Processing, the input is a sentence.
+In Natural Language Processing, the input is a sentence.
 The words are typically converted into dense, lower dimensional representation called word embeddings.
 Let this representation be of *N* dimensions, and the number of words in a sentence be *T*.
 Hence, the sentence will now be represented as a ***T X N*** array.
 In a 1-Dimensional
 CNN, the filter size is set to ***T' X N***, where ***T'*** is the number of timesteps we want to span.
 Figure 2 illustrates this.